port-labs/port-docs/docs/guides-and-tutorials/ensure-production-readiness.md

 ### Display each service's relevant Slack channel

-We will now use a [calculation property](/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/calculation-property/) to build a URL to the relevant Slack channel.
+We will now use a [calculation property](https://docs.getport.io/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/calculation-property/) to build a URL to the relevant Slack channel.

 1. Go to your [Builder](https://app.getport.io/dev-portal/data-model) yet again, choose the `Service` blueprint, and click `New property`.

 2. Fill out the form like this, then click `Create`:
+   The `JQ calculation` field for copy-paste convenience: `"https://slack.com/" + .identifier`

 <img src='/img/guides/createSlackClaculationProp.png' width='50%' />